 Step 1- Log in to the GST Portal and click the Cancellation of Provisional Registration

 You will be asked if you have issued any tax invoices during the month.

-Simply fill up the details of authorized signatories, place.
-Finally, sign off with EVC if you are a proprietorship or a partnership.
+Simply fill up the details of authorized signatories and their place.
+Finally, sign off with EVC if you are a proprietor or a partnership firm.
 LLPs & Companies must mandatorily sign with DSC.

-Note: Taxpayers who have not issued tax invoice can avail above service.
+Note: Taxpayers who have not issued tax invoices can avail above service.
 If the taxpayer has issued any tax invoice then FORM GST REG-16 needs to be filed.
 Refer below.

-(For example- Private limited company has changed to a public limited company)
+(For example- A private limited company has changed to a public limited company)